 If the words “we need to talk” give you high anxiety, then read on.
 This article lines up expert advice from communications pros, management professors and transportation safety directors to guide you through tough conversations.

 Respect the driver.
 Victor Malchesky, director of safety and compliance at Swift Transportation, advised coaches to be respectful of drivers.
-“We owe it to our drivers and the motoring community to have meaningful conversations with them to help fine-tune their driving—gently and professionally,” Malchesky said during the 5th Annual Lytx User Group Conference in March, where he shared Swift’s 5-step coaching guide.
+“We owe it to our drivers and the motoring community to have meaningful conversations with them to help fine-tune their driving—gently and professionally,” Malchesky said during the 5th Annual Lytx User Group Conference, where he shared Swift’s 5-step coaching guide.

 Focus on clarity, neutrality and temperance.
 Holly Weeks, an adjunct professor who teaches communications at the Harvard Kennedy School, writes that these are the “three building blocks of communication.”
 Clarity requires communicating the needed facts, whether it’s company policies or the intent behind them, without the sugar-coating that can muddle up the message.
 But clarity doesn’t have to be brutal, Weeks says.
 Bringing neutrality into your tone can help keep the conversation level.
 Finally, temperate phrasing also can prevent the conversation from going off the rails.
 “The goal is to advance the conversation, to hear and be heard accurately, and to have a functional exchange between two people,” Weeks writes.

 Practice with a neutral friend.
 Delivering criticism in a way that makes the driver want to improve takes skill.
 If the prospect of these conversations rattles you, try practicing with a neutral partner, Weeks recommends in her article.
 Focus on the key points you want to get across.
 Once you have that down, you can fine-tune the phrasing, Weeks writes.